-HST 111 Europe and the Mediterranean World to 1500 4 sh HST 112 Europe and the Mediterranean World since 1500 4 sh HST 301 Research Methods 4 sh Choose one course e from the following: 4 sh HST 121 United States History through 1865 HST 122 United States History since 1865 HST 123 The United States and North Carolina since 1865 Twenty-fou r hours of HST electives, 16 of which must be at the 300-400 level: 24 sh U.S. and l Europ e, including ancient history (16 sh) (at least 4 sh each from U.S. and Europe/ancient) Africa, A Asia, La tin America or the Middle East (4 sh) Other el ectives (4 sh) One HST s eminar course including completion of a senior thesis 4 sh
+HST 111 Europe and the Mediterranean World to 1500 4 sh HST 112 Europe and the Mediterranean World since 1500 4 sh HST 301 Research Methods 4 sh Choose one course from the following: HST 120 The United States and North Carolina through Reconstruction n HST 121 United States History through 1865 HST 122 United States History since 1865 HST 123 The United States and North Carolina since 1865 Twenty-four hours of HST electives, 16 of which must be at the 300-400 level: 24 U.S. and Europe, including ancient history (16 sh) (at least 4 sh each from U.S. and Europe/ancient) Africa, Asia, Latin America or the Middle East (4 sh) Other ele ectives (4 sh) One HST seminar course including completion of a senior thesis 4 sh

 It is strongly recommended that history majors, in consultation with their advisor, select a topical or regional concentration of 12 semester hours at the 300 level and above.
 Concentration courses will be chosen from among the required 24 elective hours.
 With the approval of the department chair, four hours from outside the department may be applied toward the concentration and the elective history semester hour requirement.
-The department strongly recommends that History majors considering graduate school take a foreign language.
+The department strongly recommends that History majors considering graduate school take a world language.